How To Write A Personal Statement For Medical School

 Medical school applicants often write about volunteer work they have done over the years and how those events brought out the qualities they are highlighting, and how it led to their desire to go to medical school.
 You will want to include as much detail as possible, so discussing too many traits can hinder your personal statement's overall quality.

 You may also be limited in how much you can write.
-Keeping yourself limited to two to three qualities allows you to go more into depth with each one.
+Keeping yourself limited to two to three qualities allows you to go more in-depth with each one.
 For each personal experience you use to highlight each quality, you will want to ask yourself the following questions:

 • Why?
 Explain why you decided to go through the experience you mentioned.
 Readers should know what drew you to it in the first place.